travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

 So where to from here?
 ----------------------

 Although we have made a lot of headway, we still have a long way to go.
 For example, starting a VM incurs a startup cost of around 30-40 seconds, sometimes greater depending on load.
 We need to prestart VMs and have them waiting in a pool.
-We also need to remove the notion of defined queues, eg. having 30 VMs for Ruby builds and 30 for PPP means if the Ruby queue is empty and the PPP queue is knee deep in jobs, why can't we use the Ruby VMs for the PPP queue?
+We also need to remove the notion of defined queues, eg. having 30 VMs for Ruby builds and 30 for PPP means if the Ruby queue is empty and the PPP queue is knee deep in jobs, we should be dynamically allocating capacity where and when needed!

 So please be patient with us over the next couple of weeks as we roll out these changes and more.
 If you experience any issues please report them to our GitHub issues page on [travis-ci/travis-ci](https://github.com/travis-ci/travis-ci/issues?direction=desc&labels=feature-request&sort=updated&state=open).
 And, as always, free feel to drop by our IRC room (#travis on freenode) if you have any questions, comments, or advice :)